bbc/audio-orchestration/tutorial/Readme.md

 }
 ```

-When you now go back to your browser (you might have to CTRL-C and restart the `npm run dev` process)
+When you now go back to your browser (you might have to CTRL-C and restart the `yarn dev` process)
 and start a session, you should hear your new audio.

 ## Add per-object images